agroce/tstl/README.md

 is unfortunately currently not possible to extract a swarm format test from a standard TSTL test.

-You can also try the `--persist` option, which in theory should often improve fuzzing speed by a large margin; however, for reasons not yet understood, persistent mode seems to generally not work, causing the instrumentation to misbehave.

 TSTL and Hypothesis
 ------------------------